FinanceLooker [0.0.8]

 • All of our facilities in the United States are subject to federal state and local environmental laws and regulations Compliance with these provisions has not had any material adverse effect on our financial or competitive position We believe our current practices and procedures for the control and disposition of toxic or hazardous substances comply in all material respects with applicable law

-• As of April 27 2024 we employed approximately 1 559 people of which 392 are covered by collective bargaining agreements These collective bargaining agreements generally address working conditions as well as wage rates and benefits and expire over varying terms over the next several years We believe these agreements can be renegotiated on terms satisfactory to us as they expire and we believe we maintain good relationships with our employees and their representative organizations
+• As of May 3 2025 we employed approximately 1 681 people of which 384 are covered by collective bargaining agreements These collective bargaining agreements generally address working conditions as well as wage rates and benefits and expire over varying terms over the next several years We believe these agreements can be renegotiated on terms satisfactory to us as they expire and we believe we maintain good relationships with our employees and their representative organizations

-• We support a culture of diversity and inclusion that mirrors the markets we serve We take a comprehensive view of diversity and inclusion across different races ethnicities religions and gender identity Approximately 62 percent and 24 percent of our employee base identify as persons of color or female respectively
+• We support a culture of diversity and inclusion that mirrors the markets we serve We take a comprehensive view of diversity and inclusion across different races ethnicities religions and gender identity Approximately 59 percent and 25 percent of our employee base identify as persons of color or female respectively

 • Our compensation programs are designed to ensure we attract and retain talent while maintaining alignment with market compensation We utilize a mix of short term incentive programs throughout the organization and provide long term incentive programs to more senior employees generally through stock based compensation programs We offer competitive employee benefits that are effective in attracting and retaining talent and are designed to support the physical mental and financial health of our employees Our employee benefits program includes comprehensive health dental life and disability and profit sharing benefits

-• Water is critical to our business and we periodically conduct water quality assessments on a variety of measurements All of our packaging is recyclable and we continually focus on reducing packaging content More than 80 of our products are in aluminum cans which generally contain approximately 73 recycled material Each of our facilities has programs in place designed to minimize the use of water energy and other natural resources
+• Water is critical to our business and we periodically conduct water quality assessments on a variety of measurements All of our packaging is recyclable and we continually focus on reducing packaging content More than 80 of our products are in aluminum cans which generally contain approximately 71 recycled material Each of our facilities has programs in place designed to minimize the use of water energy and other natural resources

-• Our Annual Reports on Form 10 K Quarterly Reports on Form 10 Q Current Reports on Form 8 K proxy statements and amendments to those reports are available free of charge on our website at www nationalbeverage com as soon as reasonably practicable after such reports are electronically filed with the Securities and Exchange Commission In addition our Code of Ethics is available on our website The information on the Company s website is not part of this Annual Report on Form 10 K or any other report that we file with or furnish to the Securities and Exchange Commission
+• Our Annual Reports on Form 10 K Quarterly Reports on Form 10 Q Current Reports on Form 8 K proxy statements and amendments to those reports are available free of charge on our website at www nationalbeverage com as soon as reasonably practicable after such reports are electronically filed with the Securities and Exchange Commission In addition our Code of Ethics is available on our website The information on the Company s website is not part of this Annual Report on Form 10 K or any other report that we file with or furnish to the Securities and Exchange Commission The SEC also maintains a website at www sec gov that contains reports proxy statements and other information regarding SEC registrants including National Beverage Corp

 • In addition to other information in this Annual Report on Form 10 K the following risk factors should be considered carefully in evaluating the Company s business Our business financial condition results of operations and cash flows could be materially and adversely affected by any of these risks Additional risks and uncertainties including risks and uncertainties not presently known to the Company or that the Company currently deems immaterial may also impair our business financial position results of operations and cash flows